Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 Who gets what in divorce?

 When you get divorced you and your spouse will need to divide your assets and separate your finances.
 How this is divided can either be agreed between the two of you with or without mediation or solicitor negotiation, or decided by a Judge in Court.
-Our divorce solicitors can help you understand what factors will affect any share of the marital finances.
+Our divorce solicitors can help you understand what factors will affect any share of the marital finances and how best to try and resolve the finances.

 Will divorce affect my pension?